pangeo-fish/pangeo-fish/docs/format.md

 All floating point (or fixed-point) values must use `.` as a decimal separator.

-All time values must be given in ISO8601 format (`YYYY-MM-DD HH:MM:SS±ZZZZ`), where the time zone may be omitted.
-However, if it is not explicitly specified the time must be in UTC. _TODO: should we instead strictly follow ISO8601, i.e. use a format of `%Y-%m-%DT%H:%M:%SZ` or `%Y-%m-%DT%H:%M:%S±%z` (i.e. trailing `Z` is UTC)?_
+All time values must be given in ISO8601 format (`YYYY-MM-DDTHH:MM:SS±ZZZZ` or `YYYY-MM-DDTHH:MM:SS`).
+However, time zone-naive datetime data (i.e. without timezone information) will be assumed to be UTC.

 Strings containing `,` or `\n` must be wrapped in double quotes (`""`).